teamninjathumbs/grabitygame.github.io/_posts/2017-05-05-grabity-greenlit.md

 ---
-title: "Grabity has been Greenlit"
+title: "Grabity has been Greenlit!"
 layout: single
 excerpt: We made it, thanks everyone!
 author: Steve Salmond